 The specific objective of the project is that grassroots CSOs employ innovative approaches to mobilise and sensitise all levels of society (public, private, civil) to respond to the problem of human trafficking and unsafe migration in 10-15 hot-spot source communities in Hải Phòng, Quảng Ninh, Nghệ An, Hà Tĩnh and Quảng Bình provinces.

-The innovative approaches refer to non-political, non-institutional and non-conventional responses using creative platforms (i.e. forum theatre, viral video, online drama, TV talk shows, social media, apps, off-line cultural and creative events) to raise awareness, as well as to motivate and mobilise all levels of society (public, private, civil) in responding to the human trafficking and unsafe migration.
+The innovative approaches refer to non-political, non-institutional and non-conventional responses using creative platforms, such as forum theatre, viral video, online drama, TV talk shows, podcasts, social media, apps, off-line cultural and creative events, etc., to raise awareness, as well as to motivate and mobilise all levels of society (public, private, civil) in responding to the human trafficking and unsafe migration.
 On one hand, these approaches will promote government support services available (formal), while on the other hand will motivate and generate support, assistance and protection from families, communities and the wider society (informal).
-This will address hesitance victims may feel towards the formal system, i.e. the bureaucracy of getting involved with the legal system or social bias and stigma, while ensuring that victims and at-risk individuals have access to the support they need.
+This will address hesitance victims may feel towards the formal system such as the bureaucracy of getting involved with the legal system or social bias and stigma, while ensuring that victims and at-risk individuals have access to the support they need.